indigo-astronomy/indigo/indigo_drivers/ccd_bresser/README.md

-# Bresser CCD driver
+# Bresser CCD camera, filter wheel and focuser driver

 https://www.bresser.de

 ## Supported devices

-Bresser USB 2.0 and USB 3.0 devices supported by vendor SDK.
+Bresser USB 2.0 and USB 3.0 devices (cameras, filter wheels and focusers) supported by the vendor SDK.
 This driver supports only Breesser cameras and products produced by Touptek.

 This driver supports hot-plug (multiple devices).